virtualmin/virtualmin.com/content/docs/professional-features.md

 Before going into specifics, we wanted to explain our philosophy on determining which features are included in both GPL and Professional, and which features are reserved for our paying customers.
 A feature is "professional", if any of the following are true:

   - It is really only useful in a commercial environment.
 We figure if you're using Virtualmin to make money, we'd like to make a little bit, too, so we can keep working on it, making it better, and releasing new versions.
 So, if it's obviously about making money, it's a candidate for only being in Virtualmin Professional.
 This doesn't mean all fiscally motivated features are excluded from GPL, but it is a starting point. **Reseller Accounts** are an example of this type of feature.
-  - It costs us a lot of time and effort to keep it working. **Install Scripts** are the best example of this characteristic.
+  - It costs us a lot of time and effort to keep it working. **Web Apps** are the best example of this characteristic.
 Because there are so many, and because there are new versions that have to be deployed and tested every few days, we simply have to have revenue to support it.
   - It was an extremely large, and extremely expensive, feature to develop in the first place.
 This is a special case, and features that fit this description might end up in GPL eventually.
 A large number of the features you find in GPL today came about through this process.
 Mail processing is one example, as is PHP with **suexec** and **mod_fcgid** management.

 {{< html span "" "" "newresels" >}}